CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

         def on_close(self, cancellable=True):
             return True

-`INITIAL -> HELLO WORLD plugin.py diff`_

-.. _INITIAL -> HELLO WORLD plugin.py diff: https://github.com/map0logo/spyder-pomodoro-timer/commit/d368e695e096e1a054e043671f98b5f0021b6822

-First, we need to declare the dependencies of our plugin, by defining the ``REQUIRES`` class constant.
+Now, we need to declare the dependencies of our plugin by defining the ``REQUIRES`` class constant.
 As we are going to add a status bar widget, we need the ``StatusBar`` plugin, as shown below.

 .. code-block:: python